America: Is it a Christian Nation?

-Whenever it's time for an American celebration, we can count on the trolls at the American Civil Liberties Union (ACLU) to show up and throw ice water on what are otherwise happy occasions, be they Thanksgiving, Christmas, or high school graduations.
+Whenever it's time for an American celebration, we can count on the American Civil Liberties Union (ACLU) to show up and throw ice water on what are otherwise happy occasions, be they Thanksgiving, Christmas, or high school graduations.
 In 2010, the ACLU fog settled on Enfield, Connecticut to bully parents and school officials into halting a high school graduation being held at a local megachurch.
 Once again, its graduation time which means it’s time for Americans to be reminded of the ACLU’s take on their past constitutional sins and surrender to the ACLU’s threats of lawsuits on the unsuspecting.

 Once Neptune High School received word that they were on the ACLU’s hit list for graduation, they caved on some of their demands, including the removal of the singing of two hymns (one of which was "Onward Christian Soldiers") and a student-led prayer.
 However, the ACLU wants that twenty-foot cross covered up (or taken down) and the same for religious paraphernalia inside the civic center.
 “It’s unconstitutional” they say, a “violation of the wall of separation between church and state.”
-So far (and to their credit), local officials have not caved on these demands.

 Then there's the city of Republic, MO who had on their official seal, a fish.
 Well, the fish was an early symbol of Christianity and the ACLU said that it was unconstitutional, that it violated the separation of church and state.
 The ACLU won on this one and the city had to spend thousands of dollars to remove the fish from their city’s seal.

 We may laugh at some of the silliness, but the ACLU is laughing too—all the way to the bank.
 They stand to make money when they bring some of these lawsuits.
 For example, a Georgia ACLU affiliate received $150,000 dollars in court fees after suing a Georgia county to remove a copy of the 10 Commandments from the county courthouse.
-It's an irony that the ACLU made $150,000 off the command, "thou shalt not covet."
+It's ironic that the ACLU made $150,000 off the command, "thou shalt not covet."

 The American Identity: Conflict & Confusion